EXPLAINER: What is known about the China Eastern plane crash

 No. The plane that crashed was a Boeing 737-800, not the Boeing 737 Max, a newer model that was temporarily grounded worldwide following two deadly crashes in Indonesia in 2018 and Ethiopia in 2019.

+The 737-800 is a twin-engine, single-aisle plane commonly used for short and medium-haul flights.
+In a typical configuration, it has 178 seats divided between the main and premium cabins.
+Boeing has delivered more than 5,100 of them over the past 24 years, and China is the biggest market, with nearly 1,200, according to aviation consultant IBA.

-The widely used Boeing 737-800 has been flying since 1998 and has an excellent safety record, said Hassan Shahidi, president of the Flight Safety Foundation.
+The plane has been flying since 1998 and has an excellent safety record, said Hassan Shahidi, president of the Flight Safety Foundation.
 They have been involved in 22 accidents that damaged the planes beyond repair and killed 612 people.

 China Eastern grounded all of its 737-800s after the crash, China’s Transport Ministry said.